 As stated above, the Trade Triangle of the northern Atlantic Ocean began in the 16th century, and was developed alongside the events of the Atlantic Slave Trade.
 At its heart, the Atlantic Slave Trade was about transporting African slaves to the New World to work on plantations.
 The Atlantic Slave Trade began in the 16th century, and reached its peak in the 18th century.
 It finally concluded near the end of the 19th century.
 During the time of the Atlantic Slave Trade, approximately 12 million Africans were put on slave ships, sailed across the Atlantic Ocean and sold into slavery.
 Of this 12 million, approximately 600,000 were transported to the United States, which means that about 5% of all African slaves from the Atlantic Slave Trade were brought to America.
 This process first began in the early colonies of America but continued well into the 19th century.
 In fact, African slavery in the United States became an important feature of early America.
 The early trade in slaves proved so profitable for slave owners in the New World that the practise expanded in 18th and 19th centuries.

 In all, Portugal, Spain, Britain and France were the European nations that participated in the Atlantic Slave Trade the most.
 For European merchants, a reliable work force was needed in the New World in order to work on plantations in order to grow crops, such as: tobacco, sugar, and cotton.
-The indigenous peoples of the Americas proved inadequate because most were dying from European diseases and a large enough population could not be kept to act as a work force.
+The indigenous peoples of the Americas proved inadequate (from a European slave merchant perspective) because most were dying from European diseases and a large enough population could not be kept to act as a work force.
 Europeans themselves were unsuited for the climate of the Americas (especially in Central and South America) and suffered from tropical diseases.
-Africans, therefore, were an excellent choice to act as slave labor in the New World, because they usually were experienced with the work required (farming) and they were used to a tropical climate and resistant to tropical diseases.
+Furthermore, European merchants were seeking the economic benefit that came from slave labor.
+Therefore, African slaves were the preferred choice (from a European slave merchant perspective) to act as slave labor in the New World, because they usually were experienced with the work required (farming) and they were used to a tropical climate and resistant to tropical diseases.
+As well, European racist beliefs (such as Social Darwinism and Ethnocentrism) caused European merchants to view African people as a commodity rather than a people.

 Most of the slaves from Africa were taken by the European slave ships along the west coast of Africa.
 However, it should be noted that the Africa played an active role in the Atlantic Slave Trade.
 For instance, African societies along the western coast often captured and enslaved other Africans from the interior of the continent.
 Then, the western societies would sell or trade the captured slaves to European traders along the coast.